camunda-community-hub/camunda-7-to-8-migration-example/README.md

 ### Cleanup Maven Dependencies

 Next up, you should cleanup your Maven dependencies.
 You can remove all Camunda 7 dependencies, which might also cause changes around the Spring Boot version you are using.
-In our example - you might simple reduce dependencies to:
+In our example - you might simply reduce dependencies to:

 ```xml
 <properties>